1. What is Performance Testing?

 You might think your website is fast enough.
 And, worst-case scenario, what are a few seconds of delay?
 Your visitors certainly disagree.

 As a matter of fact, 40% of people abandon a website that takes more than three seconds to load.
 And this number reaches a whooping 90% user abandonment rate after 5 seconds.
 When it comes to user experience (UX), speed is a crucial factor.
 Irrespective of the number of concurrent users accessing your application, the device or browser they use, or their connection speed, your application should aim to deliver consistent performance.
-Conducting performance tests allows you to consistently offer an excellent experience to your customers.
+Conducting performance tests allows you to consistently offer an excellent experience to your customers

 From a marketing perspective, since Google has now placed an importance on page speed with its Web Core Vitals update to its search algorithm, speed also impacts organic search rankings (SEO).
 You may not depend on organic traffic for revenue but it is typically the best converting marketing channel.
 After all, the best place to keep a secret hidden is on page two of Google search results.